 - For Ageless Skin: Fresh pumpkin juice is one critical component in every natural spa treatment to achieve supple, hydrated, wrinkle free and rejuvenated skin.
-The Vitamin A, C, E, zinc and beta-carotene combination forms a formidable defense against skin cell damage and assists in its nourishment, and cooling and healing burns, abscess, insect bites and inflammation.
+The Vitamin A, C, E, zinc and beta-carotene combination forms a formidable defense against skin cell damage and assists in its nourishment, and cooling and healing burns,

 - Hair Care: Pumpkin juice is a great source of vitamin A and potassium, which promote regrowth of hair, strengthening and nourishing the hair follicles, and moisturizing dry and damaged hair.

 - Anti-Parasitic: In traditional Chinese medicine, pumpkin seeds are ground into powder form and consumed with its juice for fighting of parasites like the tapeworms.

 - Excessive consumption of Pumpkin seeds can lead to headache, hot flashes and gastrointestinal complaints.